-Optimum Nutrition are widely regarded as one of the top supplement companies around at the moment and they already have a range of popular products in the Gold Standard range, including Whey Protein.
+Optimum Nutrition are widely regarded as one of the top supplement companies around – and they already have a range of popular products in the Gold Standard range, including Whey Protein.

-But how does their pre workout offering compare to the best products on sale at the moment?
+But how does their pre workout offering compare to the other products on sale at the moment?

 The purpose of this article is to give you a detailed breakdown of what this product is all about in our Gold Standard Pre Workout review.